JacobsJohan/embedded-network/README.md

 * 2020-04-13: Test I2C on the RPI4
 * 2020-04-14: Use Bosch BMP280 API to read out temperature.
 * 2020-04-15: Cross-compile libzmq for linux-arm-gnueabihf
+* 2020-04-16: Setup communication chain with static IPs disconnected a router.
+Fix I2C bug
+* 2020-04-17: Port Raspberry Pi application to Buildroot.
+Use pressure data from sensor.
+Look into connecting buzzer.

 ## Configuring I2C on the RPI4
 * Toggle *dtparam=i2c_arm=on* in ```/boot/config```.
 This can also be changed with **raspi-config**.